 The sector is basically a portion of a circle which could be defined based on these three points mentioned below:

 - A circular sector is the portion of a disk enclosed by two radii and an arc.

-- The smaller area is known as the Minor Sector whereas the region having Greater area is known as Major Sector.
+- The smaller area is known as the Minor Sector, whereas the region having a greater area is known as Major Sector.

 Area of a sector

 In a circle with radius r and centre at O, let ∠POQ = θ (in degrees) be the angle of the sector.
 Then, the area of a sector of circle formula is calculated using the unitary method.

 For the given angle the area of a sector is represented by: